mmhasalkar/studying_pandas/README.md

 You can select the kernel to run the notebook in the environment we've created by selecting `Kernel > Change kernel > <name_the_env>`.

-Here, in above step, you need to select the kernel with the name we've added in the jupyter-notebook in one of the above steps.
+Here, in above step, you need to select the kernel with the name we've added in the jupyter-notebook in one of the [above step](#make-the-environment-python-executable-available-in-jupyter-notebook).
 This is required to isolate the environment and dependencies of this project tutorial with other Python interpreters.

 Your Studying Pandas notebook is now ready to use and you can start studying the code now.